What we know about the Hamas attack on Israel, and Israel's response in Gaza

 Hamas says it's holding "dozens" of Israeli civilians and soldiers captive in the Gaza Strip.
 Their capture marks a major escalation in the fighting.
 Secretary of State Antony Blinken said Sunday that the U.S. was working to verify reports that a number of American citizens were among those being held.

 The Israeli military confirmed Saturday that Hamas militants were holding Israeli civilians and soldiers hostage in Gaza.
-The military did not say how many hostages were seized.
-Lt.
+The military did not say how many hostages were seized, but Lt.
 Col. Richard Hecht, an Israeli army spokesman, confirmed that a "substantial" number of Israelis were abducted.

+Hamas threatened on Monday to kill the hostages if Israeli airstrikes continue "targeting" Gaza residents without warning.

+"We declare that any targeting of our people in their homes without prior warning will be regrettably faced with the execution of one the hostages of civilians we are holding," a spokesman for Ezzedine al-Qassam Brigades, the armed wing of Hamas, said in an audio statement, news agencies reported.

 Israeli Ambassador Gilad Erdan accused Hamas of "blatant, documented war crimes."